-Engineers and firms can be forced to defend themselves against a legal claim, even when there has been no wrongdoing.
-Companies of all sizes are vulnerable and the process can be costly and tie up key resources.
-The good news is, there are many ways to reduce your risk and to be prepared if such a situation transpires.
+Engineers and engineering firms have to defend themselves against a legal claim, even when there has been no wrongdoing.
+Companies of all sizes are vulnerable, and the process can be costly and tie up key resources.
+The good news is; there are many ways to reduce your risk and be prepared if such a situation transpires.